-If you have a driveway a driveway or other off-street parking area, the government’s Office for Low Emission Vehicles (OLEV) offers grants to install charging points at residential properties.
+If you have a driveway or other off-street parking area, the government’s Office for Low Emission Vehicles (OLEV) offers grants to install charging points at residential properties.
 The OLEV Electric Vehicle Homecharge Scheme provides up to 75%, to a maximum of £350, of the cost of a charging point at a domestic property.
 You will need to have an approved charger fitted by an approved installer, who also looks after the grant application.
 Details on OLEV approved installers are available on the OLEV website.
 Please note that the on-street grant referred to on this page is not currently available in Bristol.

 Grants for business use

 If you’re a business owner, or work for a charity or public sector organisation, you could be eligible for the OLEV Workplace Charging Scheme.
-This government scheme can provide up to £350 of funding for each charger socket, up to a maximum of forty sockets per business (a fast charger point usually has two sockets fitted).
+The government scheme can provide up to £350 of funding for each charger socket, up to a maximum of forty sockets per business (a fast charger point usually has two sockets fitted).

-There is a local authority business grant for employers to install charging points for their employees and fleet vehicles to use.
+There is a local authority business grant (available in some areas) for employers to install charging points for their employees and fleet vehicles to use.
 These need to be on private land, not the adopted highway.
 If you are interested in this, please email the Business Engagement team at email@example.com.
 Grant funds currently available in North Somerset and Bath and North East Somerset only.

 Subsidies for taxis